If you plan to borrow money, have you taken the time to consider consider which lending option is best for you at the

 You should never assume that all loans are the same, as this could lead you toward the wrong product and/or paying more in interest than necessary.

 For example, there are some differences between a personal loan and a personal line of credit, as well as between a home equity loan and a personal loan.
 Knowing the pros and cons of all your options will allow you to make an informed and confident decision.

 One of the advantages of a personal loan, for example, is that it doesn’t require collateral (you’re not taking the loan against your house or car).

 This goes along with point #6 above.
 For example, if you’re interested in a personal loan, don’t assume that every bank will offer the same payment terms.
-You should shop around based on interest rate, available terms, customer service and trustworthiness of the lender.
+Shop around based on interest rate, available terms, customer service and trustworthiness of the lender.

 8. Think about what to pay for first